AMReX-Astro/MAESTROeX/sphinx_docs/source/flowchart.rst

 .. math:: \nabla p_0 = -\rho_0 |g| \er

-The gravitational acceleration, :math:`g` is either constant or a point-mass with a :math:`1/r^2` dependence (see §\ `[sec:planarinvsqgravity] <#sec:planarinvsqgravity>`__) for plane-parallel geometries, or a monopole constructed by integrating the base state density for spherical geometries.
+The gravitational acceleration, :math:`g` is either constant or a point-mass with a :math:`1/r^2` dependence (see § :ref:`sec:planarinvsqgravity`) for plane-parallel geometries, or a monopole constructed by integrating the base state density for spherical geometries.

 For the time-dependence, we will define a base state velocity, :math:`w_0`, which will adjust the base state from one hydrostatic equilibrum to